 OTHERS

 The Punlang Katutubo Native Tree Nursery continues to be very productive with 13,062 new native seedlings in 2023 and 9,412 released for out-planting.
-The Malampaya Clinical Laboratory operated by our partner Philippine Red Cross-Batangas Chapter logged a service count of 1,405for the free doctor consultations, 654 for laboratory services.
-Under the resurrected Malampaya Sustainable Development Scholarship program, five (5) engineering and eight (8) natural sciences and natural resource management students graduated from Batangas State University and Palawan State University.
+The Malampaya Clinical Laboratory operated by our partner Philippine Red Cross-Batangas Chapter logged a service count of 1,405 for the free doctor consultations, 654 for laboratory services.
+Under the resurrected Malampaya Sustainable Development Scholarship program, five (5) engineering and four (4) natural sciences and natural resource management students graduated from Palawan State University.
 The Charity Program for indigents at the Palawan Adventist Hospital benefitted 53 patients.
-Major progress was made for the new Tanglaw sa Komunidad program with partnerships forged and groundwork in the advanced stage by year- end.
+Major progress was made for the new Tanglaw sa Komunidad program with partnerships forged and groundwork in the advanced stage by year-end.

-With Malampaya gaining a new lease in life, we will continue to support the business and work in partnerships with our communities in the years to come and achieve new milestones.
+With Malampaya gaining a new lease in life, we will continue to support the business and work in partnership with our neighbors in the years to come and achieve new milestones.
 May God continue to protect and guide us!

 RUFINO BOMASANG (signed)